Easy salmon stir fry with big chunks of perfectly cooked fillet combined with peppers, bean sprouts and noodles in a spicy, sweet chilli sauce.

 But we do not go too bold.

-This because we want to retain the fresh and crispy flavours of green beans, bell pepper, red onion and bean sprouts.
+This is because we want to retain the fresh and crispy flavours of green beans, bell pepper, red onion and bean sprouts.

 Frequently Asked Questions

-I’m never successful with stir-fries, what am I doing wrong?
+I’m never successful with stir-fries.
+What am I doing wrong?

-There are two main reasons why stir fry recipes go wrong:
+There are two main reasons why stir-fry recipes go wrong:

 1: Lack of preparation.
 Stir fry dishes cook for 60 seconds here, 2 minutes there, 30 seconds somewhere else.
 You have no time to prepare, weigh, chop or mix things once your pan is hot.
 Do all of this first!